-Thirteen or so women are presented in this book.
+About 13 women are presented in this book.
 Their stories are, as the authors’ introduction and the eight pages of acknowledgments indicate, mostly from court documents, police records, cop historians, reliable journalists, published news stories.
-There were also extensive interviews with friends, neighbors, independent journalists, retired policemen, etc. The thoroughness in checking and corroborating sources, conducting interviews, and so on, cannot be faulted.
+There were also extensive interviews with friends, neighbors, independent journalists, retired policemen, etc. The thoroughness in checking and corroborating sources and conducting interviews cannot be faulted.

-Mumbai’s mafia world is an incestuous one with treacherous alliances and deep networks that include local/national politicians, global businessmen, Bollywood celebrities, and, yes, law makers/enforcers.
+Mumbai’s mafia world is an incestuous one with treacherous alliances and deep networks that include local and national politicians, global businessmen, Bollywood celebrities, and, yes, lawmakers and law enforcers.
 I imagine it is difficult to write a book about this milieu while many of these folks are still alive without annoying someone important enough to make you “disappear” if they do not like what they read.
 So, in addition to the rigorous source-checking, there is an evident abundance of caution here.
 Do not expect any major revelations.

-First, the narratives were uneven in a lot of places with points of view jumping all over the place and clumsy grammar and punctuation — nothing a good copy editor could not have fixed.
+First, the narratives were uneven in a lot of places with points of view jumping all over the map and clumsy grammar and punctuation — nothing a good copy editor could not have fixed.
 It got rather annoying after I was stumbling over these errors on pretty much every page.

 Second, a decent developmental editor could have helped with the overall structure and content flow.
 In some places, the authors presented fictional reconstruction through scenes that did nothing for the overall story.
-For example, the first story about Jenabai Daaruwali opened with a lengthy scene of several pages about Zaidi, in first-person point of view, walking through a cemetery and discovering her unmarked grave.
-I presume this was an attempt to hook the reader, like an opening scene in a movie, but the prose did not work for me because it did not engage the senses as such scenes ought to do and because of the poor narration–e.g. badly-structured sentences with clauses in the wrong places.
+For example, the first story about Jenabai Daaruwali opened with a lengthy scene of several pages about Zaidi, in the first-person point of view, walking through a cemetery and discovering her unmarked grave.
+I presume this was an attempt to hook the reader, like an opening scene in a movie, but the prose does not engage the senses as such scenes ought to do.
+And the narration involves badly-structured sentences with clumsy clauses in the wrong places.
 There were more such fictional constructs within this first story and I cannot help but think they did it to add more padding where they ran short of factual, shareable details.
-A couple other stories, e.g. the one about Monica Bedi, one-time actress and gangster Abu Salem’s girlfriend, got this cinematic scene-building too.
-Again, most of these scenes failed to hit the mark with moving the story forward with appropriate tension or with understanding “the minds and psyches of woman criminals,” as the authors said they were aiming to do in their introduction.
+A couple more stories (e.g. the one about Monica Bedi, one-time actress and gangster Abu Salem’s girlfriend) got this cinematic scene-building too.
+Again, most of these scenes failed to hit the mark with moving the story forward with appropriate tension or even understanding “the minds and psyches of woman criminals,” as the authors said they were aiming to do in their introduction.

 I did get through the book, however, because of my fascination with the overall subject and these shadowy, little-known brave mafia women who risked a lot for their lovers/husbands/benefactors.

-Her journey from being forced into prostitution from an early age to reaching the top of the local hierarchy through contested elections has, surely, a lot more heartache and drama than we learn in the few pages here.
+Her journey, from being forced into prostitution at an early age to reaching the top of the local hierarchy through contested elections, certainly has a lot more heartache and drama than we learn in the few pages here.
 She is practically worshipped now by the women of Kamathipura.
 And, while there are many legendary anecdotes about her life, we only get the apocryphal one about her meeting then Prime Minister, Jawaharlal Nehru to discuss the plight of sex workers and the need to protect it.
 Their conversation, as reported in the book, is fascinating and I want it to be true.
-No spoilers.
+No spoilers here, though.

 No doubt, there will be a few Bollywood movies about these women.
 Coming later this year, we will see the story of Haseena Parker, the sister of Dawood Ibrahim.
-She’s not one of the 13 women here, though her story bears some similarities to theirs because many moved within the same circles — sometimes as friends, but often as foes.
+She’s not one of the 13 women here, though her story bears some similarities to theirs because many of them moved within the same circles — sometimes as friends, but often as foes.

 In the end, the book has left me wanting more because a whole lot has been left out than put in.
 I don’t want yet another superficial factual recounting or over-dramatized, fictionalized storytelling about stereotypical women drawn to crime out of desperate love for a man or the lack/desire for money.
-I would like to see deeper psychological studies or a broader cultural history that gives us more well-rounded individuals who impacted not just those they worked with closely but also shaped the overall societies they were/are a part of.
+I would like to see deeper psychological studies or a broader cultural history that gives us more well-rounded individuals who influenced not only those they worked with closely but also shaped their overall societies.